 - Claude Code

-The latest generation, Claude 4, includes the Opus 4 and Sonnet 4 models, which, according to Anthropic, set new standards in programming, complex problem solving, and AI agents.
+Sonnet offers advanced text generation capabilities and can be used for particularly complex tasks.
+Claude Code is geared toward code generation and programming and offers developers powerful tools for creating and optimizing software.
+The latest generation, Claude 4, includes the Opus 4 and Sonnet 4 models.
 Since May 2025, these have offered advanced features such as code execution, Model Context Protocol, and a Files API.
 The MCP feature is a combination of memory, code, and planning that allows Claude to plan tasks for the long term, remember previous contexts, and pursue structured solutions.
+For more information on MCP, see our article: “What is an MCP server?
+Simply explained with practical examples.”
+MCP is available to all paying users on Claude's Pro and Max subscriptions.

 8. Perplexity AI